runpod/docs/docs/tutorials/migrations/banana/overview.md

 **Dockerfile**

-The provided Dockerfile outlines a straightforward process for Setting up your application on RunPod.
+The provided Dockerfile outlines a straightforward process for setting up your application on RunPod.

 Add this Dockerfile to your project.